-Unfortunately, many local coroners are subject to the same prejudices and preconceptions regarding homicide and neglect that are common among the public.
+Unfortunately, local coroners may potentially be subject to the same prejudices and preconceptions regarding homicide and neglect that are common among the public.
 Some of these biases are listed here, not because they are never true, but because: (a) they should not be the default conclusion where circumstances appear otherwise; and (b) some of these conclusions are not appropriately within the purview of the coroner, but rather should be decisions made by the local prosecutor, or by the judiciary or a jury.
 These biases include: